Maria1709/Anscombes/README.md

 ##Statistics department at Yale university

-Residuals in linear regeression in 1961 is known as one of his greates works, his suggestion earlier that variance stabilizing transformation for Poisson data was known as the Anscombes transform.
+Residuals in linear regeression in 1961 is known as one of his greatest works, his suggestion earlier that variance stabilizing transformation for Poisson data was known as the Anscombes transform.
-He soon became intersted in statistical and stresseda computer should make both calcualtions and graphs and also by using the 4 sets of data known as Anscombes quarted would be the most effective and effeicient way of doing this.
+He soon became interested in statistical and stressed a computer should make both calcualtions and graphs and also by using the 4 sets of data known as Anscombes quartet would be the most effective and efficient way of doing this.
 He believed that numerical calculations were exact and that graphs were rough.
 ## Calculating the descriptive statistics of the variables in the data set.Below is a  summary of the statistics of the data set.
 ## This is the data for all four sets